How to Plan a Deck Build: Complete DIY Guide

 The most common mistakes include: inadequate footings that don't extend below the frost line, improper ledger board attachment to the house (a major safety issue), insufficient joist spacing, skipping the permit process, not accounting for drainage and slope, using incorrect fasteners that corrode, and failing to leave proper gaps between decking boards for expansion and drainage.

-Share your rough footprint, your soil type, and your zip code, and Bob will sketch the footing plan, the joist spacing, and a realistic weekend-by-weekend build schedule so you don't get halfway in and stall.
+Share your rough footprint, your soil type, and your zip code, and Bob will sketch the footing plan, the joist spacing, and a realistic weekend-by-weekend build schedule so you can turn the plan into reality, then visit local suppliers for materials and hardware without getting halfway in and stalling.
+If you need to report an issue, suggest improvements, or explore partnerships, you can use the Ask Bob AI contact and support page to reach the team directly.

 Plan Your Deck with Bob